UKCloud/openshift-v4/upi/vsphere/README.md

 **NOTE** - As of 4.3.9 if your registry runs on port 443, it is necessary to include the port `:443` on the end of the registry name in the pull secret to mirror the images with the `oc` command.
 However, this must be removed from the pull secret before it is passed into `openshift-install` (it should just specify the name if the registry is on 443) - otherwise, the container pull will fail when the nodes initialise!

-### Mirror OpenShift images to internal registry
+### Mirror OpenShift container images to the private registry
-1. Ensure that your internal registry's CA is trusted by your client:
+1. Ensure that your private registry's CA is trusted by your client:
 ```
 # Work out the CA/intermediate certs used by the registry by accessing it in a browser.. annoyingly no openssl command seems able to print roots/intermediates from the truststore!
 vi ~/registryca.pem